StefanStanoeski/SaltoKeyManagement/README.md

 Also added audit logging of the timestamp when access to a door was granted.

 #### Authorization/Authentication
-Also included User registration and the user login is done using JwtTokens.
+Included User registration and the user login is done using JwtTokens.
 Also have included refreshing tokens functionality.
 Chose this approach to allow ease of API access for any device as the JwtToken is being sent in the headers and allows for reduced need for logins.

 #### Database